 Loading...

-What are the treatment options for breast cysts and fibroadenomas?
+What are the treatment options for fibrocystic breast changes?

-If a cyst is uncomfortable or large, options include:
+If a cyst becomes uncomfortable or noticeably large, the following options may help ease your symptoms:

-Most people can continue their usual daily activities, but it’s important to stay aware of any changes, such as a lump increasing in size, new symptoms, or persistent discomfort, and see a doctor if these occur.
+Most women can continue with their usual daily activities.
+It is still worth paying attention to any changes in your breasts.
+If you notice a lump increasing in size, new symptoms, or persistent discomfort, see your doctor promptly.

 What are the treatment options for breast cancer?